WildMeOrg/old_wildme-docs/docs/developers/houston.md

 ![next-gen_overview_nuts-n-bolts_draft.jpg](../../static/img/houston_1.jpg)

 The data stored within Houston consists of :
-   - The database model regarding what users, sumbissions, assets etc that are known about by Houston.
+   - The database model regarding what users, submissions, assets, sightings etc that are known about by Houston.
         - This is expected to be a complete set at all times.
+Nothing will exist in the Wildbook that Houston is unaware of.
         - This data is stored within the `_db/database.sqlite3` file and is read by the app.run houston on startup.
    - The files associated with the submissions, images etc.
        - The local houston is not expected to have access to all of these files at all times, just to know that they exist and can be cloned from the Submission Gitlab.